AnnyCaroline/driver-dsensor/int.md

 Parameters:

-- `int`: analog port for receive data
+- `int`: digital port for receive data
 - `int`: energy port used to turn on and off the sensor
 - `int?`: time, in ms, the driver waits for the circuit to stabilize
 - `int?`: debouce time, in ms